 Appointments can be made by calling Fertility First on (02) 9586 3311

-Please note that a cancellation fee of $300 will be applied if your appointment is cancelled with less than 42 hours notice to the laboratory.
+Please note that the reagents required to perform the assays are very expensive and must be prepared the day prior to your test.
+A cancellation fee of $590 will be applied if your appointment is cancelled with less than 24 hours notice to the laboratory.
 A full listing of Fertility First costs can be found at the treatment costs page.